yeasy/learning_pickleball/10_footwork_en.md

 Footwork exercises mainly include two parts, one is waist and leg strength exercises, and the other is footwork exercises.

-* Support exercise: Planks should last at least 5 minutes.
+* Supporting system exercise: Planks for at least 5 minutes.
 Do more than 20 push-ups in a row.
 * Squat exercise: squat against the wall and gradually increase the time, which should last more than 10 minutes.
 The squat should last for more than 3 minutes;
 * Burpee jump training: 50 jumps training, 3 sets per day;
 * Running practice: jog in the front, back, left and right directions, experience how to move quickly in different directions, and pay attention to relax your body.
 1 minute in each direction;